Posted on 30th of September, 2020

 Does the 'BLESA' Bluetooth security flaw affect my SALTO KS access control?

 Among new technologies and strategies in response to recent events by the tech industry, another topic has taken the spotlight.
 Security researchers have recently warned of a new security vulnerability affecting Bluetooth Low Energy (BLE) devices, including smartphones, tablets, laptops and IoT devices running on BLE protocol.
 This is known as BLESA (Bluetooth Low Energy Spoofing Attack).
-As you may already know, the SALTO KS wireless network platform and Mobile Key are BLE-based technology to enable an electronic opening of a lock, instantly granting you keyless smart access.
+As you may already know, the SALTO KS wireless network platform and Digital Key are BLE-based technology to enable an electronic opening of a lock, instantly granting you keyless smart access.

 In this blog post, we will inform you about BLESA, as well as why you need not worry about the threat affecting your access control with SALTO KS.